apono-io/terraform-provider-apono/docs/resources/access_flow.md

 Required:

-- `name` (String) Name of the grantee.
-When `type = context_attribute`, this is the shift name.
+- `name` (String) Name of the identity.
+When `type = context_attribute`, this is the shift name or manager attribute name.
 When `type = group`, this is the group name.
 When `type = user`, this is the email address. **NOTE: If a non-unique name is used with 'group' type, Apono applies the access flow to all groups matching the name.**
 - `type` (String) Identity type. **Possible Values**: `context_attribute`, `group`, or `user`